 Henry V (1387-1422)

 Chosen by Tom Holland

-Thanks to Shakespeare, Henry V enjoys a greater aura of heroism than any other British monarch.
+Thanks to William Shakespeare, Henry V enjoys a greater aura of heroism than any other British monarch.
 The reality, almost by definition, is a good deal less dramatic.
 Henry V was as disastrous a king as any who has sat on the throne of England.
 His decision to busy giddy minds with foreign quarrels, and renew a war that had appeared ended, was sordid and opportunistic.
 Agincourt itself, a victory won by a combination of French incompetence and English technological prowess, was a triumph snatched from the jaws of the disaster into which Henry had almost led his army.
 His subsequent campaigns brought wolves to the outskirts of Paris, and blowback to England.

 For a century and a half after his death, the mirage of winning a second Agincourt continued to tantalise a succession of English kings – with unfailingly disastrous consequences.
 England, and France as well, could have done without the touch of Harry.